Client: Versatile Insurance

 And we’re on sale

-When the new issue was available, I bought a file copy for myself.
+When the new issue hit the newsstands, I bought a file copy for myself.
 Reading through it, the final layout looked great spread over three pages and enhanced by images.
-I don’t have any control over how editorial will appear, so to see it well done makes all the difference.
+I don’t have any control over how the editorial will appear, so to see it well done makes all the difference.

 Are you thinking about placing editorial content with any local or national magazines or newspapers?
 Having professionally written editorial will enhance what you want to say and present you as an authority in your sector.
 To find out more, drop me an email and let’s have a chat.
 Check out some other recent projects too.